ekpgh/azure-docs/articles/hpc-cache/customer-keys.md

 There are three steps to enable customer-managed key encryption for Azure HPC Cache:

 1. Set up an Azure Key Vault to store the keys.
-1. When creating the Azure HPC Cache, turn on customer-managed key encryption and specify the key vault and key to use.
+1. When creating the Azure HPC Cache, choose customer-managed key encryption and specify the key vault and key to use.
-1. After the cache is created, turn on key-vault-managed encryption from the cache.
+1. After the cache is created, authorize it to access the key vault.

 Encryption is not completely set up until after you authorize it from the newly created cache (step 3).
 This is because you must pass the cache's identity to the key vault to make it an authorized user.
 You can't do this before creating the cache, because the identity does not exist until the cache is created.